addisonhernandez/addisonhernandez.github.io/_posts/2022-02-02-JavaScript_this.md

 {% endhighlight %}

 `this` ***is not*** bound to:
-- the function object `this` appears in
+- the function object in which `this` appears
-- an instance of the function `this` appears in
+- an instance of the function in which `this` appears
-- an object that has the function `this` appears in as a property (method)
+- an object that has the function in which `this` appears as a property (method)
-- an object literal that has the function `this` appears in
+- an object literal that has the function in which `this` appears
-- an execution context or scope of the function call
+- an execution context or scope of the function call in which `this` appears

 `this` ***is*** bound to:
 - the object to the left of the dot where the containing function is called.